Sergix/JTerm/README.md

 Every time an update is pushed, the changelog will be updated and pushed as well.
 It is highly recommended that every time you build you update the changelog.
 Once you add something to the changelog, DO NOT remove the entry if, and only if, it is incorrect.
 The global changelog file is in the root folder of the project and is named "changelog.txt"; EVERY note will go into this file.
 It is also required that when you push a build you push an associated changelog file, formatted "(build version)-changelog.txt".
 This file should be pushed to the /build/changelog directory.
 New changelog entries in the global "changelog.txt" file should be placed at the _top_ of the file, not the bottom.
 Simply create a few newlines before the latest entry and use the newlines to enter the new entry information.
+Entries must also be tab-indented.
 The format for a changelog entry is as follows:
 ```
 [MM/DD/YYYY-HH:MM (version) (username)]
 	(entry contents)
 	(entry contents)
 	(blank newline)
 ```
 Here is an example changelog:
 ```
 [2/2/2017-3:33 1.3 NCSGeek]
 	information uploaded.
 	added files.
 	pushed to github.

 [1/1/2017-3:33 1.0 Sergix]
 	information uploaded.
 	pushed to github.

 ```
 Of course, a real changelog would be more descriptive in its entries.